Gaurav0/Universal-LPC-Spritesheet-Character-Generator/PALETTE_RECOLOR_GUIDE.md

 The palette system consists of three main components:

 1. **`sources/canvas/palette-recolor.js`** - Core palette management
-   - Loads palette JSON files
+   - Lazy-loads palette JSON files on first use
-   - Maps items to palettes based on category paths
+   - Maps items to palettes based on their `recolors` field in metadata
    - Coordinates between WebGL and CPU implementations

 2. **`sources/canvas/webgl-palette-recolor.js`** - GPU implementation